-It’s best to use a bottle brush, this Oxo Good Grips Water Bottle Cleaning Set is a good choice.
-If you don’t have a brush that’s specifically made for your model, you can use a standard baby bottle brush.
+It’s best to use a bottle brush, and this Oxo Good Grips Water Bottle Cleaning Set is a good choice.
+You can use a standard baby bottle brush if you don’t have a brush specifically made for your model.
 Wash the removable pieces with hot, soapy water.

 Make sure to wash the drinking spout thoroughly.
 Don’t soak the lid.
 To clean the bottle, fill it halfway with warm soap and water, put the lid back on, and shake it up a bit.
 Use your bottle brush for those more stubborn stains.

-If you are having a hard time cleaning some stains, you can try vinegar or baking soda instead of soap.
+Try vinegar or baking soda instead of soap if you have difficulty cleaning some stains.
 Hydro Flask even recommends using vinegar and baking soda in such cases.

-You only need a half a cup of vinegar.
-Gently swirl the vinegar in the bottle and then let it sit for a couple of minutes.
+You only need half a cup of vinegar.
+Gently swirl the vinegar in the bottle and let it sit for a couple of minutes.
 Rinse and repeat if necessary.